Updated May 2022

 Except where indicated below, it is the policy of the BACB not to release confidential applicant or certificant information unless such information relates to any of the following:

-- BACB disciplinary or ethics review or enforcement, investigation, or enforcement;
+- BACB disciplinary or ethics review, investigation, or enforcement;

 - verifying the accuracy of information provided to the BACB;